DiegoZoracKy/cliss/README.md

 CLI Simple, Stupid.
 Automatic discovery of parameters names and support to subcommands down to N levels.
 Provides an easy and minimal setup by passing in only a function reference without the need of declaring all expected options names or create a help section by hand.

+Side note: It is worth taking a look at [MagiCLI](https://github.com/DiegoZoracKy/magicli), which is a module capable to create a CLI interface automatically for a module, instead of creating one by hand.

 ## Goals

  * Simple and easy API